shun2218-dev/next-chat-app-v2/README.md

 # Migrate from next-chat-app
 git repository: https://github.com/shun2218-dev/next-chat-app.git
 - [] Update version of all packages (branch: feature/version-up)
-- [] Change test livrary from cypress to playrights
+- [] Change test livrary from cypress to playrights (branch: feature/migrate-test-library)
 - [] Migrate API route from pages directory to app directory
 - [] CHange pathname from regist to register